iTwin/viewer/packages/apps/web-viewer-test/README.md

 ### `rushx start`

 Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+It automatically opens [http://localhost:3000](http://localhost:3000) in your default browser.

 The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

 ### `rushx build`

-Builds the app for production to the `build` folder.<br />
+Builds the app for production to the `dist` folder.<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It bundles your code in production mode and applies optimizations for best performance.

 The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the section about [deployment](https://vite.dev/guide/static-deploy.html) for more information.

+### `rushx preview`

+Once you have built the app using `npm run build` you may test it locally by running this command.

+This will boot up a local static web server that serves the files from dist at [http://localhost:3000](http://localhost:3000).

 ## Learn More